Prospective providers must submit a Provider Application, which contains information on the provider’s education, training, professional background,

 licensure, DEA certificate (if applicable), evidence of Diagnostic Pharmaceutical Agent Certification, and/or Therapeutic Pharmaceutical Agent

-Providers must also submit a current license, which we verify with the State Board of Optometry or the American Board of Ophthalmology
+Providers must also submit a current license or have one present on CAQH, which we verify with the State Board of Optometry or the American Board of Ophthalmology

 and/or the American Medical Association.